SriKanth-leo/Srikanth-S/README.md

 # Hi, I'm @Srikanth 👋

 - 👀 Interested in web development, Java, and automotive protocols
-- 🌱 Currently learning React & SDN
+- 🌱 Currently learning React js
 - 💞️ Open to collaborate on open-source and innovative projects
 - 📫 Reach me at: (srioppo4637@gmail.com)